jwalton/thedreaming.org/_posts/2020-05-26-avoid-csrf-attacks-with-api-design.md

 as future browsers may start treating a missing "SameSite" directive the same as "Lax" by default in the near future.

+## Require re-authentication for especially destructive operations

+If you have an especially destructive operation, such as deleting an account or sending all of your money to the Cayman Islands, consider requiring your user to re-authenticate.
+If the password is a required field in the request, then a CSRF attack can't succeed, since the attacking website has no way of knowing the user's password.

 ## Summary

 To wrap up: